AaravKhanduja/cse15l-lab-reports/lab1.md

 ![Image](cd-file.png)\
 The working directory when the command was run was the lecture1 directory. <br>
 `cd` with a file as an argument gives you an error <br>
-The output in the screenshot is an error. <br>
+The output in the screenshot above is an error. <br>
 This is because you cannot `cd` to a file <br>
 You can only `cd` to a directory.<br>